MotionLang/motion/README.md

 # Motion

-Motion is a dynamically typed general purpose programming language with a familar syntax.
+Motion is a dynamically typed general purpose programming language with a familar, yet distinct syntax.

 Motion is created in pure C, with no dependancies.